-On the morning of our last full day in Iceland, day seven, we had a hearty (complimentary) breakfast at the North Star Hotel in Staður and began the last part of our journey back to Reykjavik, completing the Golden Circle tour of the country.
+On the morning of our visit to Iceland day seven, we had a hearty (complimentary) breakfast at the North Star Hotel in Staður and began the last part of our journey back to Reykjavik, completing the Golden Circle tour of the country.

 The last leg of our journey would take us from Staður down to Reykjavik, through the Western Region, which is a journey of around 153 kilometres and took two hours to complete, so we were able to take our time on this leg of our journey.

 The area we drove through was farming country and the road took us through a tunnel under a fjord - that was a first for me!